Erriez/ArduinoLibraryNRF24L01Iface/README.md

 # Low-level nRF24L01(+) register read/write library for Arduino

-This is a low-level Arduino library to read and write nRF24L01(+) registers by using a SPI interface.
-It should be used in combination with a derived class with a higher level functional API.
+This is an optimized low-level Arduino library to read and write nRF24L01(+) registers by using a SPI interface.
+It should be used in combination with a derived class which contains higher level read, write and configuration functionality.

 ## Hardware
 A Nordic nRF24L01 or nRF24L01(+) 2.4GHz wireless transceiver connected to an